msse-chem-280-2025/msse-chem-280-2025.github.io/day2/00-group-meeting.md

 The first person who clicks the link will enter your group name.
 Other members will be able to choose the team once it exists.

+Do NOT click the link in the following sentence before class starts and you are in your group.
-Start your group repository, [click this link](https://classroom.github.com/a/SzcOh_yv).
+Start your group repository, [click this link](https://classroom.github.com/a/VIMFCDSA).
 The first person who clicks this link will be responsible for putting a team name.
 Each person who clicks the link after will be able to join the team.